mrhappynice/bplus-searchrs/apis1.md

-Since you built a "Generic API" system, you can connect to **any** service that returns JSON.
-While major search engines (Google/Bing) require keys, there are many public data APIs and open-source search instances you can use for free.

-Here are 3 distinct types of APIs to test your system:

 ### 1. iTunes Search (Podcasts & Media)
 This is a very reliable, fast API from Apple that requires no key.
 It's great for testing if your system correctly handles titles, URLs, and descriptions.